Large-Scale Cilium Tuning Guide

 kubectl -n kube-system exec ds/cilium -- cilium metrics list | grep client_rate_limiter

-4. Trim Security Identities
+4. Trim Security Identity

 Typical sources of identity bloat: